Skip to main content

 Information relevant to you

-The PDC sends regular emails (usually every two or three weeks depending on the amount of new opportunities) to all research staff, featuring upcoming internal and external opportunities relevant to the postdoctoral career stage.
-The emails are structured to be quick to scan through for recipients, with opportunities organised based on who they apply most to (e.g. non-discipline-specific, or especially relevant to the MHLS, EPS or AHSS Faculty).
-Each opportunity is provided as a short bullet point with a clear title, and a link for more information.
+The PDC sends regular emails (usually once per week) to all research staff, featuring upcoming internal and external opportunities relevant to the postdoctoral career stage.
+The emails are structured to be quick to scan through for recipients, with opportunities organised by category e.g. Courses & Events, Job/Funding opportunities, Networking and Community, Wellbeing etc. Each opportunity is provided as a short bullet point with a clear title, and a link for more information.

 Staff who aren't listed as Research Staff on the HR system but feel they would benefit from receiving these emails (e.g. Lecturers in Education on temporary position) should contact the PDC (pdc@qub.ac.uk) to be added to a sign-up list.